lrvdijk/lrvdijk/README.md

 I am a software engineer and computational biologist with a strong background algorithm design, machine learning, and genomic data analysis.
-I am comfortable with low-level performance engineering in languages such as C++ and Rust, and experiences with high-level data analysis and visualization in Python and JavaScript.
+I am comfortable with low-level performance engineering in languages such as C++ and Rust, and experienced with high-level data analysis and visualization in Python and JavaScript.

 <p align="center">
     <img src="https://img.shields.io/badge/Python-FFD43B?style=for-the-badge&logo=python&logoColor=blue" alt="Python" height="25">